 Ukrainian-Greek Wedding – Tradition and Culture

-Last year I posted pictures of Korovai and Wedding Cakes from weddings I have attended, and promised to do the same from all future weddings I will attend.
+Last year I posted pictures of Korovai and Wedding Cakes from weddings I have attended and promised to do the same for all future weddings I will attend.

 Today I will share my stories and pictures from a Ukrainian-Greek wedding, my husband and I attended, which took place at St. Nicholas Ukrainian Catholic Church, in Toronto, Canada.

 The Bride and Groom also followed a Greek traditional game of guessing who will be the “boss” in their household.
-They stood side by side, slightly apart, each held one end of a loaf of bread (Challah loaf) with one hand, and tried to pulled it away from each other.
-The person who ended up with the larger portion of the bread in their hand, will play the dominant role in the family.
+They stood side by side, slightly apart, each holding one end of a loaf of bread (Challah loaf) with one hand, and tried to pull it away from each other.
+The person who ended up with the larger portion of the bread in their hand will play the dominant role in the family.

 The wedding fun picked up with the traditional Greek Dance, a line dance similar to the Italian Tarantella, or the Jewish Hava Nagila, and the fun kept on escalating as the reception continued.

 This tradition takes place toward the end of the wedding reception.
 The Bride is seated on a chair in the middle of the dance floor.
-Her mother takes the white veil off her daughter’s head, and replaces it with a white flowered head scarf, while special songs are being sung by a chorus of ladies.
-The veil is then passed around, and worn by singles ladies who takes turns to dance with the Groom.
+Her mother takes the white veil off her daughter’s head, and replaces it with a white-flowered head scarf, while special songs are being sung by a chorus of ladies.
+The veil is then passed around, and worn by singles ladies who take turns dancing with the Groom.
 The Bride engages in a dance known as “veil dance”, as the guests line up to dance with the Bride, offer money for the dance, and are served a cordial drink.

 This Bride and Groom selected Peacock as their wedding theme, hence also reflected on their wedding cake.
 The Peacock on this cake was created from sugar.
-Each feather was made separately, and individually hand painted before being attached to the cake to crate this beautiful display of the full view of the Peacock.
+Each feather was made separately, and individually hand-painted before being attached to the cake to create this beautiful display of the full view of the Peacock.